 Northeast Investors Trust is a no load high yield bond fund whose primary objective is the production of income.
+Capital appreciation is also an objective of the Trust but its achievement must be compatible with the primary objective.

 Fees and Expenses